 Hotel del Parque is Guayaquil’s first luxury boutique hotel and one of the features that makes it unique is that staying here feels like you are staying in the heart of a rainforest.

 In the 1980s, historic buildings were moved, rebuilt, and renovated plank-by-plank on the banks of the Daule.
 Hotel del Parque was one of these buildings.
 Now you find this elegant hotel sitting within a vast tropical botanical garden.
 Inside you will find an eclectic mix of modern and antique furniture, and beyond this graceful setting, there is a constant backdrop of tropical foliage and flowers.
-The effect of the green surroundings and the river beyond gives the entire hotel a peaceful and tranquil ambiance.
+The green surroundings and the river beyond give the entire hotel a peaceful and tranquil ambiance.

 Staying here is like stepping back into the past, stepping into a grand, historic mansion complete with original features.
 Hotel del Parque is a magical time capsule hidden away from the hustle and bustle of the great Pacific port of Guayaquil.
 It is definitely the best luxury hotel in the city.

-Spacious guestrooms and suites are thoughtfully adorned with boutique hotel touches like grand beds with premium linens, luxury amenities, and stunning marble bathrooms.
+Spacious guestrooms and suites are thoughtfully adorned with boutique hotel touches like grand beds, premium linens, luxury amenities, and stunning marble bathrooms.
 Once again, the historic 19th-century setting is the highlight, with rooms featuring original detailing and high ceilings.
-Bathrooms have been designed using stunning white marble and are modern with huge showers and double basins.
+Bathrooms have been designed using stunning white marble and are modern, with huge showers and double basins.

 Finally, two alfresco patios adorned with greenery offer relaxing outdoor spaces.
-Once serves as the alfresco part of the restaurant while the other is ideal for relaxing and reading a book amongst the flowers.
+One serves as the alfresco part of the restaurant, while the other is ideal for relaxing and reading a book amongst the flowers.